parv-2001/hospital--management--system-zeecare/README.md

 -----------------------------------------------------------------------
 user can register on frontend and login to take appointments. an admin dashboard for a Hospital Management System (HMS) using the MERN stack, where admin View All Doctors List,Add New Admin,Add Doctors,View User Messages.
+Implement authentication functionality using JSON Web Tokens (JWT) to verify the identity of administrators accessing the dashboard.
+Use role-based access control (RBAC) to restrict access to sensitive functionalities such as adding new admins or viewing user messages to authorized administrators only.